Claim Your Confidence

 Regardless of what you want to achieve in your life now, it can't happen unless you change the mindsets that limit who you are in your own eyes.
 Unless you believe that you are worth the effort, nothing will change.
 Taking responsibility for the beliefs that you choose to hold onto that do not serve you, is up to you.
 No one else can replace your mindsets for you, nor will they succeed even if they tried.

 Your value is unmistakable and anyone who told you otherwise was wrong.
-However, replacing outdated beliefs takes persistence and if you can relate to the struggles that stuck mindsets have brought to your life, you know that today might be the time to tackle them, before they control your future as well as your past.
+However, replacing outdated beliefs takes persistence and if you are tired of the struggles that stuck mindsets have brought to your past, you know that today might be the time to tackle them, before they control your future.

 Hi, I'm Irene, an educator/trainer, project manager, business woman - good at wearing many hats in my business and personal life.
 After 15 years, I still find business to be everything it’s cracked up to be – hard work, exhilarating, challenging and at times, terrifying!